-Dr. John Sterman, a world leader in the field of system dynamics, identifies ways that businesses can incorporate systems thinking.
-Dr. Sterman is a professor at the MIT Sloan School of Management, and has been widely honored for his research and innovative use of interactive simulations in management education and policymaking.
+Dr. John Sterman, a world leader in the field of system dynamics, identifies how businesses can incorporate systems thinking.

 From climate change and deforestation to collapsing fisheries, species extinction and poisons in our food and water, our society is unsustainable and it is getting worse fast.
 Many advocate that overcoming these problems requires the development of systems thinking.
 We’ve long known that we live on a finite “spaceship Earth” in which “there is no away” and “everything is connected to everything else.”
 The challenge lies in moving from slogans about systems to meaningful methods to understand complexity, facilitate individual and organizational learning, and catalyze the changes we need to create a sustainable society in which all can thrive.